 Robert said that Bernard’s execution order should be replaced with a life sentence as he maintained a good prison record.
 Not only his attorney, Senators Richard Durbin, and Cory Brooker also appealed for leniency.

 Despite the clemency request from legal experts and activists,40 years Bernard was put to death on Thursday night by lethal injection.
-The execution of the youngest person in the country during the last 70 years attracted the attention of celebrities, legal experts, and anti-death penalty activists across America.
+The execution of the youngest person in the country during the last 70 years attracted celebrities, legal experts, and anti-death penalty activists across America.
 Bernard’s defense attorney, Robert Owen, called his execution “a stain on America’s criminal justice system.”

 Ashley Kincaid, an activist, organized a virtual conference on December 10 to raise a voice against Bernard’s capital punishment.
 She also requested the Americans to become her voice against the death penalty in the United States.